Glazed Lemon Blueberry Scones

 Scones are the very best the day they are made, but can be stored in an airtight container for 2 to 3 additional days at room temperature.

-For longer term storage, wrap each scone individually in aluminum foil, place in a heavy duty freezer bag, and freeze for up to 3 months.
+For longer-term storage, wrap each scone individually in aluminum foil, place them in a heavy-duty freezer bag, and freeze for up to 3 months.
 Thaw at room temperature before enjoying.

 Prefer your lemon blueberry scones warm?
 Just microwave for 20 seconds before serving!